 Ariel will lead the structural evaluation and design tasks for the water treatment plant.
 Ariel is a professional engineer with design experience in a variety of structural projects ranging from reconstruction and repair projects for existing buildings and tanks to multiple-story new construction.
-Her experience in water treatment spans over 10 years beginning with her role as an intern in the water treatment industry where she often traveled to several sites per day performing on-site engineering.
-Currently, Ariel manages the development of structural construction documents for primarily water and wastewater treatment plants with an emphasis in concrete structures.
+Her experience in

-- Wells 4, 5, and 8 and Water Treatment Plants - Village of Sussex, WI

-- Water Treatment Plant Phase II

-Improvements City of Eau Claire, WI

-- Well 10 and Water Treatment

-Plant City of Hudson, WI
+- Wells 4.
+5. and 8 and Water Treatment Plants - Village of Sussex, WI - Water Treatment Plant Phase II Improvements - City of Eau Claire, WI - Well 10 and Water Treatment Plant - City of Hudson, WI